PyChanyoung/Study/System Design/SystemDesign.md

 ### Hashing Function

 A function that takes in a specific data type(such as a string or an identifier) and outputs a number.
+(Transforming arbitrary pieces of data into some fixed size value)
-Different inputs _may_ have the same output, but a good hashing function attempts to minimize those **hashing collisions** (which is equivalent to maximizing **uniformity**).
+The arbitrary piece of data(input) can be an HTTP request, a username, or anything that can be hashed or transformed Different inputs _may_ have the same output, but a good hashing function attempts to minimize those **hashing collisions** (which is equivalent to maximizing **uniformity**: map the expected inputs as evenly as possible over its output range).
+In practice, you'd use a pre-made industry-grade hashing function (e.g., MD5, SHA-1, the Bcrypt hashing algorithm) instead of writing your own.
+A simple hashing strategy of hashing our client's username, request, or the IP address and modding the hashes by the number of servers(buckets) does not work well..
+- (1) when one of your servers dies
+- (2) when you add another server : you'd have to divide(%) the hashes by the (new) number of buckets again, which would return a different index for different hashes.
+This means that all of your preexisting in-memory caches in your system are no longer nearly as useful.
+=> Consistent Hashing/ Rendezvous Hashing can solve the problem

 ### Load Balancer